 However, Atlanta’s green movement escalated in 2016 when the city was accepted into the Rockefeller Foundation’s 100 Resilient Cities Initiative.
 In 2019, Quantified Ventures publicly offered a $14M environmental impact bond on behalf of the City of Atlanta and with the support of the Rockefeller Foundation, marking a huge step forward for green infrastructure in Atlanta.

 The move will benefit the city and existing community, of which many already support conservation efforts.
-In fact, the city was recognized by the Environmental Protection Agency in 2017 for its commitment to energy and water conservation.
+The city was recognized by the Environmental Protection Agency in 2017 for its commitment to energy and water conservation.

 With its gorgeous state parks and an abundance of outdoor opportunities, it makes sense that Austin is keen on conserving the area’s natural beauty.
 Austin boasts around 300 parks and roughly 2,200 acres of designated preserves, giving Austinites plenty of space to play while protecting the natural habitats within the city.